-Camp Helen has a 3.5 mile trails system that covers the north and south end of the park.
+Camp Helen has a 3.5-mile trails system that covers the north and south end of the park.
 The northern trail system takes you under the Phillips Inlet Bridge and hugs Lake Powell as you move back into the forest.
 It’s a great way to go if you’re looking for paved trails and total serenity.
-The trails on the south side of park are fantastic as well and will lead you all the way down to the Gulf waters.
+The trails on the south side of the park are fantastic as well and will lead you all the way down to the Gulf waters.

-Some of the wildlife you might see while hiking include but are not limited to; deer, snakes, protected birds and sea turtles.
+Some of the wildlife you might see while hiking includes but are not limited to; deer, snakes, protected birds and sea turtles.
 Wesley said that he checks the beach daily to account for the turtles’ safety.
 Occasionally black bears are spotted but they typically are just passing through the park.